MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Experimental Evaluation

-We also perform a more challenging clutter removal task.
-As we do not have collision check module, we always let the robot execute the nearest grasp.
-We random choose four or five objects with one challenging object inside from the white block of Fig.~\ref{fig:some}.
-Compared to Contact-GraspNet, we still show a competitive performance when moving simple clutter with photometrically challenging objects inside.
+We further perform a more challenging clutter removal task.
+As we do not have a collision check module, we always let the robot execute the nearest grasp.
+We randomly choose four or five objects with one challenging object inside from the white block of Fig.~\ref{fig:some}.
+TABLE~\ref{tab:clutter_grasp} shows that we still show a competitive performance compared to Contact-GraspNet when moving simple clutter with photometrically challenging objects inside.